nd7-dev/nd7-core/README.md

 From a checkout, `cargo install --locked --path .` does the same.
-For development, symlink `~/.cargo/bin/nd7` and `~/.cargo/bin/nd7-exec` to the `target/debug/` binaries instead; hooks are spawned fresh per event, so every `cargo build` is picked up by the next hook without restarting Claude Code.
+For development, symlink `~/.cargo/bin/nd7` and `~/.cargo/bin/nd7-exec` to the `target/debug/` binaries instead; the agent spawns a hook fresh per event, so the next hook picks up every `cargo build` without restarting Claude Code.

 The two binaries must stay next to each other: `nd7 run` finds `nd7-exec` by looking beside itself, and refuses to start if it is missing or writable by